When we think of trouble and suffering in the Biblical context, the person most likely to come to our minds is Job. This is what Job said,

 When deliverance does not come within the deadline you set in your mind for your release, remember that setting deadlines for the trouble that God has allowed in your life is not your business.
 I emphasize again, don’t plead with him desperately to end your suffering.
 It is useless.
 That’s not going to happen.
 Plead for more strength to endure instead.

-My friend, George, suffered for 15 years in a prison for a crime he never committed, in a land where a person can go to jail for decades if someone in the regal circles wanted him to.
-I spent about a month in prison in the same cell with him.
+My friend, George, suffered for 15 years in prison for a crime he never committed, in a land where an expatriate man can go to jail for the silliest and flimsiest reason, such as breaking wind in front of a female citizen.
+I did time in prison in the same cell with him, because I couldn’t repay a bank loan within the allotted period.
 Since I knew my term was only a month, I could look forward to my release.
 But not he; he could never know how long they would keep him.
 He established a routine.
 Reading newspaper, comforting fellow prisoners, then eventually finding work in the prison library.
-Even with all these props, no man can keep up his spirits for 15 years without God’s direct power strengthening him moment by moment, year after year.
+Even with all these props, no man can keep up his spirits for 15 years without God’s direct power strengthening him moment by moment, day after day, year after year.
 At least one of our fellow cellmate’s mind had gone cuckoo after spending several years behind bars.
 But George was the most cheerful person to be around in the prison, and yet among the most suffering.
 He continued praying, and his people kept praying for him…until the day arrived that God decided to open the prison doors for him, and he was reunited with his family that he hadn’t once seen for 15 years.

 Some Christians may advise fasting when one is suffering.
 It may be a good idea for some people, who, I suspect, may have a trace of masochism in them.
-But it is certainly an unpleasant idea for me when I am groaning in pain.
+But it is certainly a most unpleasant thing for me to do when I am groaning in pain.
 Fasting is meant to ‘afflict’ our souls, so we can realize how weak we are as human beings and how dependent we are on God for protection and blessings in this life.
 A trial is already an affliction, and there is no logic under heaven to afflict your soul further, unless it is an attempt to cajole God into acting sooner than he otherwise would.

-The Bible does not tell us to fast (at least I haven’t seen a passage yet) when we are already afflicted by a trial from God, unless of course the trail is a result of our sin, in which case we certainly need to fast to regain our closeness with God.
+The Bible does not tell us to fast when we are already afflicted by a trial from God, unless of course the trail is a result of our sin, in which case we certainly need to fast to regain our closeness with God.
 If sin is not involved, James tells us to pray when we are suffering, not afflict ourselves more by fasting.

 Fasting is also recommended when we need to make a major life decision, to humble ourselves, and to know God’s direction and will in a particular situation.

 I pass on to you God’s greatest assurance to all sufferers: you will come out smiling in the end.
 You will emerge cheerful and grateful to God for how he helped you during the period of suffering.
-You will be able to walk even steadier than before, and your peace and joy will be fuller than ever before.
+You will be able to walk steadier and stronger than before the trouble, and your peace and joy will be fuller than ever before.
 The suffering may have cost you many precious things in life, and broken some of your fondest dreams, but God’s awesome workings in your life will ensure you are able to let go of all those precious things and rejoice in the greater possessions and the grander dreams he has now given you in recompense.

 And the thought to keep uppermost in your mind while suffering: Our Father in heaven – who says that even if your own mother forgets you, he will not forget you – is in control and knows exactly to what extent you, his beloved son or daughter, can endure.
 And he will ensure you have the strength to endure until he delivers you.
 And deliver you, he will surely, and not one second beyond what he has set for your good.